RyanMConstable/clash-dashboard/README.md

 # Clash-Dashboard
 This is a project I created for my own personal knowledge.
 Use it however you would like just note it does utilize your own personal JWT from the clash of clans API.

-CURRENTLY A WORK IN PROGRESS --- USE WITH BUGS
+CURRENTLY A WORK IN PROGRESS --- USE WITH BUGS OR INCOMPLETION
 # Setup
 Install Docker and Docker Compose!